Arejula11/are.dev/src/content/posts/SetUpTerminal.md

 ## Conclusion
 Customizing your terminal is more than just making it look nice, it’s about creating a workspace that boosts productivity, reduces friction and feels personal.
 By choosing the right shell, tweaking your configuration files, adding themes and plugins and fine-tuning fonts and colors, you can transform your terminal into a tool that works exactly the way you want.

 Remember to manage your dotfiles carefully so your setup is portable and easy to replicate across machines.
 And don’t be afraid to experiment, small changes can make a big difference in usability and comfort.
 With the tips in this guide, you now have everything you need to build a terminal environment that’s both powerful and enjoyable to use.
+Happy coding!